 - In the book, Thomas discovers a message written all over the city that says that he is the real leader, but this isn’t seen in the film.

 - In the book, Thomas and Brenda are captured by another group of Cranks who take them to a club and drug them.
-This scene happens in the film too, but when Brenda tries to kiss Thomas in the book, he refuses because of his feelings for Teresa.
-He doesn’t refuse in the film, but he does tell Brenda that “You’re not her”, which she doesn’t appreciate, but they are not supposed to kiss until the third book.
+This scene happens later in the film, but when Brenda tries to kiss Thomas in the book, he refuses because of his feelings for Teresa.
+He doesn’t refuse in the film, but he does tell Brenda that “You’re not her”, which she doesn’t appreciate.
+Still, they are not supposed to kiss until the third book.

 - In the club, Thomas is shot as he tries to escape which leads to an infection.
 Thomas is then captured by WCKD and taken on an aircraft until he is healed.
 Here, he hears a conversation saying that this wasn’t part of the plan.
 He is then sent back to the rest of the Gladers.
 In the film, Jorge rescues Thomas and Brenda, and then interrogates Marcus about TRA.

-- Just like the beginning of the film, the ending is completely different.
-The rest of the film focuses on TRA, who we do not meet in the book.
-Here, Mary, a former WCKD scientist, reveals that Thomas was their informant, sharing all of the information on WCKD’s acts, and explains how the cure works, having to cure Brenda.
+- The rest of the film focuses on TRA, who we do not meet in the book.
+Here, Mary, a former WCKD scientist, explains how the cure works.
 Teresa then betrays the group by telling WCKD their location.

 - In the book, the Gladers are, instead, attacked by Group B, led by Teresa.
 They capture Thomas and, on deciding not to kill him, as much as Teresa disagrees, they make their way to the Safe Haven.
 On their way, Teresa comes to Thomas with Aris.
 Teresa and Aris kiss, and she explains that she has been manipulating Thomas all along.
 They force Thomas into a gas chamber, and Thomas has visions of the two as a couple before the events of the maze.
 Eventually, Thomas is rescued by Aris and Teresa, who explain that they were forced by WCKD and that it was all part of a bigger plan.
 After escaping, the groups both make it to the Safe Haven where they are attacked by gigantic bulb monsters created by WCKD.
 This is another one of the book’s epic scenes that the film completely misses out.
 After the groups fight their way to the WCKD aircraft, they are told that they must choose between Jorge and Brenda to come with them.
 This is just another test, however, but then Brenda starts communicating with Thomas telepathically.